MikeHopley/ftl-ships-strategy/index.md

 Shields-3 provides a damage buffer, so your shield will not go down from (say) a Leto.
 Bad luck if it's an Artemis instead, but at least your shield comes back sooner.
 Most of the time, you can get away without this; but it only takes one nasty fight where you lose 20 hull to make you appreciate the value of shields-3.

 Don't wait on power before buying shields-4.
 Having two shields makes you vastly safer in sectors 1 and 2: many enemies will be unable to hurt you at all.
+Power can come much later; save for a weapon first.

 This strategy has a downside: it may prevent you from buying something useful in a sector 1 store, such as a great weapon.
 Sector 2 could have an awful layout that prevents you from finding any stores; or you might visit two stores and find only crew and augments.
 This is unlikely but possible.